PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/NelsonMartins/DesignPatternReviewLog.md

 **Reviewer -** Nuno Duarte

 **Comments**

-Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
-The design pattern is well identified but not well implemented.
-The inst variable being public is a big code smell.
+The design pattern is well identified but not well implemented as stated in the analysis.
+Well explained.

 # Design Pattern 3 - Proxy Pattern